-Valid Values: Any character string Changes Take Effect: Immediately dn-scope
+Valid Values: Any character string

-Identifies the T-Server customer.
+Changes Take Effect: Immediately Identifies the T-Server customer.
 You must set this option to the name of the tenant that is using this T-Server.
-You must specify a value for this option if you are working in a multi-tenant environment.
+You must specify a value for this option if dn-scope